Holidays

 Candy corn sugar cookies (via Canva)

-These cookies might look difficult to make at first glance, but it's actually super simple to create.
-Just purchase some pre-packaged sugar cookies and coat them in white candy.
-Then, add mini M&Ms for eyes and presto, they become mummies.
+These Halloween cookies might look difficult to make at first glance, but they're super simple to create.
+Purchase some pre-packaged sugar cookies and coat them in white candy.
+Then, add mini M&Ms for eyes and presto, they become mummies in no time.

 18. Nutella Sugar Cookies